-The blue whiting stock has seen an almost threefold increase in spawning-stock biomass since the mid-1990s.
-In recent years the stocks has declined in terms of spawning-stock biomass and the year classes from 2005 and onwards are all low.
-Throughout this low period, recruitment strength in the Bay of Biscay and Celtic Sea seemed to have been high for the regions, indicating an anti-cyclic pattern.
+The blue whiting spawning stock increased in abundance by a factor four during the period 1990-2003.
+The spawning stock reached a minimum in 2010 and again reached a peak in 2017, after which it again has decreased.
+The strong year classes in 2013-15 were followed by weak year classes in 2016-18.
+During the period 2005-2008, the recruitment strength was low in the spawning areas west of Ireland and the British Isles and high in the Bay of Biscay and Celtic Sea, indicating a negative correlation pattern between the northern and southern regions.
 The early life stages have a significant influence on the reproductive success of this stock.
 The main blue whiting spawning areas are located along the shelf edge and banks west of the British Isles and Ireland.
 The eggs and larvae spawned on the Porcupine Bank area (west of Ireland) can drift both towards the south and towards the north, depending on the spawning location, oceanographic conditions and the effects from wind force, while the spawning products from the northern spawning area west of the Hebrides always drift northwards.
 The northward drift spreads the major part of the juvenile blue whiting to the Norwegian Sea and adjacent areas from Iceland, Faroes and North Sea to the Barents Sea.
 The larvae usually settle on the deeper areas of the various shelf edges in autumn and stay more or less associated with bottom the first winter or more, gradually becoming part of the mature stock after two or three years.
-Adult blue whiting carry out active feeding and spawning migrations in the same area as herring.
+Adult blue whiting carries out active feeding and spawning migrations in the same area as herring.
 Blue whiting consequently has an important role in the pelagic ecosystems of the area, both by consuming zooplankton and small fish, and by providing a food resource for larger fish and marine mammals (ICES, 2009b).
-However, a study by Utne et al. (2012) suggest that the vertical overlap between blue whiting and herring/mackerel in the Norwegian Sea during the summer feeding period is limited as blue whiting prefer to stay in deeper waters than the other two species.
-These indicate that the food competition might be limited between blue whiting and mackerel/herring during summer in certain areas.
+Overlapping distribution of feeding mackerel within the blue whiting spawning grounds has been observed (PGNAPES, ICES RMC/06, 2009) and an ecologic interaction, where mackerel preys on blue whiting egg and larvae is plausible.
+This possible interaction may have increased, both with the growth in the mackerel stock and with the changes observed in mackerel distribution, in recent years.
+A study by Utne et al. (2012) however suggest that the vertical overlap between blue whiting and herring/mackerel in the Norwegian Sea during the summer feeding period is limited as blue whiting prefer to stay in deeper waters than the other two species.
+This indicates that the food competition might be limited between blue whiting and mackerel/herring during summer in certain areas.
+Nevertheless, it is strongly suggested that the relationship between mackerel predation and blue whiting recruitment is carried out.